Page Contents

 - Charge severity

-- Alleged risk to public
+- Alleged public risk

-- Prior history
+- Prior record

 - Attorney advocacy